How do you transform your Instagram content into a valuable tool for your business?

 Your work with micro-influencers can be as simple or complex as you choose.
 For instance, Audible Canada partnered with micro-influencer Jesse Driftwood to advertise ways to enjoy their product.

 You could ask your micro-influencer to create a how-to using your products or request a picture of them wearing or using something you sell.
 You might even connect with a micro-influencer over a shared story, video, or Instagram Reel.
+Before that, it is advisable to have a verified account, so check out Instagram verification badge requirements.

 Micro-influencers give you a chance to reach your customers through people they already respect and like.
 This gives your business reputation a much-needed boost and also drives new customers your way through additional channels.